ocombe/ocLazyLoad/README.md

 - Lazy loading Angular modules with [ocLazyLoad, SystemJS and Angular UI-Router](https://github.com/lookfirst/systemjs-seed) - Fully functional seed project based off a [Yeoman generator](https://github.com/lookfirst/generator-systemjs) by [@lookfirst](https://github.com/lookfirst/)

 ### Service
 You can include `$ocLazyLoad` and use the function `load` which returns a promise.
-It supports a single dependency (object) or multiple dependencies (array of objects).
+It supports a single dependency or multiple dependencies (array).

 Load one or more modules & components with one file:
 ```js